btskinner/rworkshop/_modules/eda_one.md

     [1] "els-nels 1992 scale equated sophomore math score"

-Unfortunately, the label for the `bysex` column doesn’t really tell us anything that we probably didn’t already guess.
+Unfortunately, the label for the `bysex` column doesn’t really tell us anything that we probably didn’t already guess based on the variable name.
 The problem with the name and label is that it is ambiguous.
-So are the values:
+Unfortunately, so are the values:

 ``` r
 ## who first few rows of bysex